abderrahmen-belalem/electronic_shop/README.md

 # electronic_shop

+## Description:

-an app which allows you to buy and explore electronic products
+An app which allows you to buy and explore electronic products

+## Tools & Languages:

+• Android studio (IDE)
+• Dart (logic)
+• Flutter (Mobile UI developement kit)

+## Contribution

+Feel free to fork this project and add whatever you like.
+If you have any suggestions or any comments please feel free to contact me or to open an issue.